lxhillwind/dotfiles/vimfiles/pack/lx/opt/pyvim/README.md

 - help: display method `__doc__`.
 - restart: restart python process.

+## stdout / stderr
+- msg in stdout, if not json deserializable (and not starts with `{`), will be shown with vim's ":echo" command.
+- msg in stderr will be shown with vim's ":echomsg" command.

+Be aware that vim handles msg line by line; if you run `print(msg + '\n')` in Python, then `msg` in msg bar will be overwritten by `''` (empty).

 ## TODO
 - async is buggy (vim ex cmd may block, e.g. call `vim.sleep` in worker will block subsequent ex cmd)